14 major changes in ASME B31.3-2016 with respect to its earlier edition (ASME B31.3-2014)

-1: For the first time the code provides some reference for piping system that has already placed in service.
-For existing piping systems, The code suggests to use ASME PCC-2, Repair of Pressure Equipment and Piping, and API 570, Piping Inspection Code: In-service Inspection, Rating, Repair, and Alteration of Piping Systems.
+1: For the first time the code provides some reference for a piping system that has already been placed in service.
+For existing piping systems, The code suggests using ASME PCC-2, Repair of Pressure Equipment and Piping, and API 570, Piping Inspection Code: In-service Inspection, Rating, Repair, and Alteration of Piping Systems.

 2: A new section for rounding of values (Test data or dimensions) based on ASTM E29 is added in clause 300.1.4.

 3: The conventional definition of severe cyclic conditions (either equivalent no of cycles>7000 or Se>0.8Sa) has been modified in this edition.
 As per B 31.3-2016, Designating piping as being under severe cyclic conditions should be considered when piping is subjected to both a high-stress range (when the calculated stress range approaches the allowable stress range) and many cycles (the stress range factor, f, is less than the maximum, fm).

 4: New Appendix R (Use of Alternative Ultrasonic Acceptance Criteria) is added.
 The fracture mechanics ultrasonic acceptance criteria in Appendix R may be used for acceptance of discontinuities if all requirements of Appendix R are met.

 5: In the 2014 edition, for the first time the code provided stress values in MPa in table A-1M and Table A-2M.
 Those metric values are partly provided and were equivalent to their FPS (KSI) counterparts.
 Please note that In the 2016 edition The values stated in ksi (Table A-1 and Table A-2) are not exact equivalents to the values stated in MPa (table A-1M and Table A-2M).
 Therefore, for any given material, the user of the Code should use only the ksi or the MPa values.